The Founder of Aikido.

 The Aikido Centre was established by Morris Sensei and for many years was located in Burleigh West.
 From its initial small beginnings the Queensland Aiki Kai Inc grew to encompass dojos in Warwick, Samford, Toowoomba and Cairns.
 Each of these dojos is run independently but all remain affiliated with the organization originally started by Morris Sensei.

 Times change and the West Burleigh dojo no longer exists, the building having been demolished and the site redeveloped into a larger commercial centre.
-Activities for Queensland Aiki Kai have moved to the Mudgeeraba community Centre in Railway Street.
-Currently The position of Area Representative for Queensland is held by Darren Love who is based in Samford, a little north of Brisbane.
-General activites for Queensland such as TTC’s and special training days are coordinated from Samford.
-Sensei Morris only teaches now on Saturday mornings because of other work commitments.
+Activities for Gold Coast Aikido have moved to the Mudgeeraba community Centre in Railway Street.